 Other Must-See Ancient Sites in Athens

-• Temple of Olympian Zeus: Once the largest temple in Greece, it took 638 years to complete!
-Though only a few towering columns remain, the scale is jaw-dropping.
+- Temple of Olympian Zeus: Once the largest temple in Greece, it took 638 years to complete!
+Even though there are only a few towering columns left, the scale of the temple is breathtaking.

 The Panathenaic Stadium, or Kallimarmaro, is a multi-purpose stadium in Athens, Greece.
 One of the main historic attractions of Athens, it is the only stadium in the world built entirely of marble